urbit/docs/docs/programming/advanced/arvo/system/api.md

 standardized, so even if your chosen service is powered by webhooks, your listening code might look rather different.
 The point is to expose the correct interface.

+## Github API Connector Code

+In case the code in `/=home=/app/gh/hoon` drifts out of sync with this doc:

 ```
 ::  This is a connector for the Github API v3.